evidentlyai/evidently/docs/book/projects/add_project.md

 Before creating a Project, you need a Workspace.

 * In Evidently Cloud, your account is your Workspace.
 [Set up an account and connect from Python](../installation/cloud_account.md).
 * In self-hosted deployments, a Workspace is a remote or local directory.
-[Create a workspace](../installation/self_hosting.md).
+[Create and connect to a workspace](../installation/self_hosting.md).

 # Create a Project